 The very first thing to consider before going outdoors for any type of adventure with your dog is that the trip must be short if your dog is not yet used to walking on any surface other than pavement and grass.
 A known backpacking website REI.com has a great article on how to protect your dog in these cases.

-The best two ways to protect your dog's paws from damage done by rough terrain is to invest in a set of good quality protective hiking boots and/or try one of the protective paw balms.
+The best two ways to protect your dog's paws from damage done by rough terrain is to invest in a set of good quality hiking boots and/or try one of the protective paw waxes.
 Usually, dog boots will be much better if you find the right fit.